teaching.

 Courses I’ve previously taught:

-I regularly teach courses on documentary and nonfiction media, women and media, film history, and the contemporary Hollywood blockbuster.
-I’ve also taught courses on Netflix and media disruption, contemporary global cinema, American ‘indie’ film, adaptation, race and ethnicity in U.S. media, travel cinemas, and an assortment of film genres (action, horror, sci-fi, etc.).
+I’ve developed more than a dozen distinct courses during my decade of teaching.
+This includes courses on the blockbuster phenomenon, Netflix and media disruption, travel cinemas, feminist film theory and history, American ‘indie’ film, adaptation, race and ethnicity in U.S. media, and an assortment of film genres (action, horror, sci-fi, etc.).

 Special topics courses I’m especially eager to teach: